20 Foods As Energizing As Coffee

 There’s a reason your mom told you to eat your broccoli.
 In addition to vitamin C and antioxidants, broccoli contains chromium, a mineral that helps regulate blood sugar.
 To ensure the florets remain up to par with the rest of our foods that give you energy, steam your greens instead of roasting it as scorching the veggie can deplete it of its energy-boosting benefits.

 Who doesn’t love a perfectly ripe avocado?
 Whether you’re spreading it on toast or adding it to your breakfast omelet, it’s delicious.
 Even better news: It’s a major energy booster.
 Avocados are a source of healthy monounsaturated fats that the body can use for energy, and vitamin B, which naturally increases energy levels.

 “Sardines are one of the richest sources of vitamin B12, a nutrient essential for helping to convert food into energy,” Palinski-Wade says.
 “In addition, the protein content can help stabilize blood sugar levels while the omega-3 fatty acids may help to reduce fatigue-inducing inflammation.
 Try enjoying these over a salad or eating alone as a snack.”

 ’Kraut is far more than a hot-dog topping.
 The fermented cabbage product contains probiotics that help with gut health and improved digestion.
 And the right balance of gut flora can help combat low energy and sleep issues.
-Learn more about how to feed your gut right with our special report, The 23 Best & Worst Probiotic Foods.

 If you’re looking to boost your energy, add some spice to your life.
 Cardamom—which is found in curries and is the main flavor in chai tea—increases circulation and improves energy.